tus/tus-resumable-upload-protocol/protocol.md

 Tus-Resumable: 1.0.0
 ```

-Given the offset, the client uses the PATCH method to resume the upload:
+Given the offset, the Client uses the PATCH method to resume the upload:

 **Request:**